redhat-gpte-labs/practical-intro-to-container-security/lab6.md

 ### Overview

 In this section, we’ll cover the basics of SELinux and containers.
 SELinux policy prevents a lot of break out situations where the other security mechanisms fail.
 By default, Docker processes are labeled with ```svirt_lxc_net_t``` and they are prevented from doing (almost) all SELinux operations.
 But processes within containers do not know that they are running within a container.
 SELinux-aware applications are going to attempt to do SELinux operations, especially if they are running as root.
-With SELinux on Docker, we write a policy that says that the container process running as ```svirt_lxc_net_t``` can only read/write files with the ```svirt_sandbox_file_t``` label.
+With SELinux on Docker, we write a policy that says that the container process running as ```svirt_lxc_net_t``` can only read/write files with the ```svirt_sandbox_file_t``` or ```container_file_t``` label.

 #### !Namespaced